Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

       and
     * maintain and authenticate records of the Club.

-1. The Board of Directors shall keep the Bylaws of the Club, amendments to which shall require a majority vote of the Directors present at a meeting.
+1. The Board of Directors shall keep the Bylaws of the Club.
+The Chair shall provide at least five days' written notice of any meeting of Directors at which an amendment is to be voted upon.
+The notice shall state that the purpose, or one of the purposes, of the meeting is to consider a proposed amendment to the Bylaws and contain a copy of the amendment.
+The amendment shall be approved by a majority of the Directors in office at the time the amendment is adopted.

 ## 2. Officers